nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 dp -pn Mycelium Desktop
 ```

-If successful, you should see the following message in the output box.
+If the command is successful, you should see the following message in the output box.
 (In this
 example, the project's client is *spiderman@gmail.com*.)

 ```